Muppet*Vision 3D: History

+Disney's Hollywood Studios (1991–2025)

-The show is a 3D film featuring Jim Henson's Muppets.
-Due to the use of Audio-Animatronics, a live full-bodied Muppet and other similar effects, the show is sometimes referred to as "Muppet*Vision 4D" (which was used in The Walt Disney World Explorer application, displayed as "Jim Henson's Muppet*Vision 3D 4D" with a slanted red strikethrough on "3D").
-It was filmed in Soundstage 3 at the Walt Disney Studios in January 1990 and directed by Jim Henson and written by Bill Prady.
-The show was one of the final Muppets projects with the involvement of Henson, as well as veteran Muppet performer Richard Hunt, and was the last time they performed their characters.
+The show was a 3D film featuring Jim Henson's Muppets.
+Due to the use of Audio-Animatronics, a live full-bodied Muppet and other similar effects, the show was sometimes referred to as "Muppet*Vision 4D" (which was used in The Walt Disney World Explorer application, displayed as "Jim Henson's Muppet*Vision 3D 4D" with a slanted red strikethrough on "3D").
+It was filmed in Soundstage 3 at the Walt Disney Studios in January 1990, written by Bill Prady and directed by Henson.
+The show was one of the final Muppets projects for Henson and veteran Muppet performer Richard Hunt, and was the last time they performed their characters.
 Henson died in 1990, before production of the film was completed, and Hunt died in 1992.

-On August 28, 1989, Disney announced that they had an "agreement in principle" to acquire Henson Associates and the Muppet characters, and that a 3D Muppets attraction would debut at Disney-MGM Studios (now Disney's Hollywood Studios) the following May.
-Jim Henson died before the attraction could debut, and as a result the acquisition was cancelled and the attraction, now known as Muppet*Vision 3D, was delayed.
-An agreement to license the Muppets characters for the theme park attraction was reached, and it officially opened on May 16, 1991, the first anniversary of Jim Henson's death.
+On August 28, 1989, Disney announced that they had an "agreement in principle" to acquire Henson Associates (now known as The Jim Henson Company) and the Muppet characters, and that a 3D Muppets attraction would debut at Disney–MGM Studios (now known as Disney's Hollywood Studios) the following May.
+Henson died before the attraction could debut, resulting in the cancellation of the acquisition, and the attraction, now known as Muppet*Vision 3D, was delayed.
+The attraction officially opened on May 16, 1991, on the first anniversary of Henson's death, after an agreement was reached to license the Muppets characters to Disney.

+For the 2017 season, the Hollywood Studios location received a new entrance.
+The original Kermit sign was removed and it was replaced with a new theater marquee sign, and the name of the theater was changed to "Grand Arts Theater".
+In 2019, the original mural with Kermit and Miss Piggy from The Muppet Movie was removed from the building's side exterior, and was repainted to match the rest of the area's color scheme.

+On October 2, 2023, Disney's Hollywood Studios announced that new projection mapping effects were added into their version of the attraction.

+Disney California Adventure (2001–2014)

-On February 8, 2001, Muppet*Vision 3D debuted as an opening day attraction at Disney California Adventure.
+Muppet*Vision 3D debuted as an opening day attraction at Disney California Adventure on February 8, 2001, almost ten years after its Walt Disney World debut.

-The attraction was once sponsored by Kodak upon opening in 1991.
-However, in 2012, the company declined to renew sponsorship and by 2013, all references to Kodak were removed.

 Throughout the attraction's operation at Disney California Adventure, the theater was used to present sneak peeks of Tron: Legacy, Frankenweenie, and Oz the Great and Powerful.
-On January 7, 2015, the theater at Disney California Adventure began operating as the Crown Jewel Theatre and presented For the First Time in Forever: A Frozen Sing-Along Celebration, a musical stage show based on Frozen.
-The attraction operated until April 17, 2016.
-The location was renamed to the Sunset Showcase Theater and began showing Walt Disney Pictures film previews in May 2016.
-In April 2019, the Sunset Showcase Theater began showing Mickey's PhilharMagic.

-The California Adventure location closed on November 1, 2014, in what was originally supposed to be a temporary closure, but in May 2015, Disney confirmed that the attraction's closure was permanent.

-For the 2017 season, the Hollywood Studios location received a new entrance.
-The original Kermit marquee was removed and it was replaced with a new Broadway-style sign, and the name of the theater was changed to "Grand Arts Theater".
-In 2019, the original mural with Kermit and Miss Piggy was removed, and the exterior was repainted to match the rest of the area's color scheme.